 “Get ready, cause I’m ready.”
 She adds that we have to listen to that song in its entirety to understand why.
 Nadine, we are ready for you!

 Will there be a collaboration or other Careless Music artists featured in the project?

 Nadine shared people will be happy to hear that both James and Haissam (Massiah) will each be featured in separate songs on the album.

 Which track is Nadine most excited for people to hear?

 A song called “Natural” that’s about self-love and growth.
-She thinks that it’s an inspirational and relatable song that a lot of people would be able to relate to the message.
+Nadine believes it’s an inspirational song that a lot of people would be able to relate with its message.